THIS EVENT HAS PASSED!

-Run with us next year under the stars!
+Run with us next year at Lake Powell!

-Don't want to miss the next Zion at Night Half Marathon race?
-Sign up for email updates and be the first to know about 2022 dates, registration opening, price jumps, etc.
+Don't want to miss the next race?
+Sign up for email updates and get info for the next race.

 Get a feel for the terrain and landscape that await you out on the course!